-Axon: Creative Explorations publishes work on and of contemporary creativity, poetry, images and design.
-The journal of the International Poetry Studies Institute at the University of Canberra, it is named for the axon, the primary point of transmission within the nervous system and the means of communication between neurons.
+Axon: Creative Explorations, the journal of the Centre for Creative and Cultural Research at the University of Canberra, is named for the axon, the primary point of transmission within the nervous system and the means of communication between neurons.

 Axon: Creative Explorations is an international, open access, peer reviewed journal that publishes works that express or are about creativity and the creative process, including: